All Episodes

 This is such a nightmare.

-It's gonna ruin my house.
+It's going to ruin my health.

 That's the first thing I think of.

-I gotta get different shoes.
+I've got to get different shoes.

-First thing when I go into the No, but you know what?
+First thing when I go into the.

-There is there is the wonderment, the amazement, the the awe that they have everything is fresh and everything is new.
+There is the wonderment, the amazement, the awe that they have.

-I think you need to write a book that says about growing up in the south and living in the city.
+I think you need to write a book that says about growing up in the South and living in the city.

-Is it I'm sure that there's a culture shock.
+I'm sure that there's a culture shock.

-I mean, I at one point in my career I lived in Alabama, and at another point I lived in Georgia, and for me it was a culture shock.
+I mean, at one point in my career, I lived in Alabama, and at another point, I lived in Georgia.

-Yeah, oh Alabama.
+Yeah, oh, Alabama.

 Speaking of Alabama, there's a big race there today.

-Um, no, I know there is a big culture shock, but for me, New York represents all of my dreams coming true.
+No, I know there is a big culture shock, but for me, New York represents all of my dreams coming true.

 God blessing me in a mighty way.

-I wanted to be here so badly when I was growing up, and I I feel so fortunate.
+I wanted to be here so badly when I was growing up, and I feel so fortunate.

 I have one foot in South Carolina and one in New York, and I love both.